 Exercises to Treat Peyronie’s:

-For some, the distressing symptoms of Peyronie’s disease can be mitigated with exercise of the affected area.
+For some, the distressing symptoms of Peyronie’s disease can be mitigated with the exercise of the affected area.
 Often prescribed to patients as the first step or in tandem with injectable treatments such as Xiaflex, this program can often be a painful endeavor as it requires forceful manipulation of the penis.
 For those who choose exercise to lessen the effects of Peyronie’s, it often becomes a tedious affair requiring a fairly strict regimen of exercises lasting five to six weeks after the injection.
 As this treatment protocol typically consists of eight treatments administered every five to six weeks, the entire process can take up to a year to complete.

 Surgery is recommended only in long-term Peyronie’s disease cases in which the curvature of the penis is acute and has been unresponsive to non-invasive treatments.
-The most common surgeries include a penile implant to help sustain an erection and straighten the penis, grafting to cover openings in the tunica albuginea once scar tissue is removed, and plication in which a surgeon pinches or removes a piece of tunica albuginea on the opposite side of the plaque to help straighten the penis.
+The most common surgeries include a penile implant to help sustain an erection and straighten the penis, grafting to cover openings in the tunica albuginea once the scar tissue is removed and plication in which a surgeon pinches or removes a piece of tunica albuginea on the opposite side of the plaque to help straighten the penis.
 These surgeries have risks including shortening, numbness, or you could lose your erectile function entirely.

 These devices attempt to stretch and bend the penis to regain a normal shape through mechanical traction.
 It requires daily use, over the course of several months, through the use of an at-home, inflatable vacuum cylinder.
 While they can provide small improvements to penis curvature, they are unable to provide significant improvements in men with moderate to severe penis curvature, and men who experience erectile dysfunction in addition to Peyronie’s disease.